Allenjin123/pytorch2timeloop-converter/README.md

 # pytorch2timeloop-converter

 Converting pytorch convolutional neural nets and certain transformers to Timeloop workload files.
+Fixed the batch number bugs in the original repo.

 ### Installing the converter
 After cloning this repository, run `python setup.py install` to finish the installation.
 Note that this converter has been developed and tested with: